How many people in the US have VWD?

 - Type 1 VWD is found in 60%-80% of patients.
 People with type 1 VWD have a low levels of VWF in their blood.
 Levels of VWF in the blood range from 20%-50% of normal.
 The symptoms are usually mild.
 There is one subtype called Type 1C where the VFW has increase clearance leading to prolonged bleeding.

 - Type 2 VWD is found in 15%-30% of patients.
 People with type 2 VWD have a normal levels of VWF, but the factor doesn’t function as it should.
 Type 2 is broken down into four subtypes: type 2A, type 2B, type 2M and type 2N, depending on the specific way the VWF is defective.
 Symptoms are mild to moderate.

 - Type 3 VWD is found in 5%-10% of patients.
 People with type 3 VWD have a very low levels or no VWF in their blood..
 Some people with this type of VWD may also be low in factor VIII (factor eight).
 Symptoms are typically severe, and include spontaneous bleeding episodes, often into their joints and muscles.

 - Acquired VWD.
 This type of VWD in adults results after a diagnosis of an autoimmune disease, such as lupus, or from heart disease or some types of cancer.
 It can also occur after taking certain medications.

-Aminocaproic acid and tranexamic acid are antifibrinolytics agents that prevent the breakdown of blood clots.
-These drugs are often recommended before dental procedures, to treat nose and mouth bleeds, and for menorrhagia.
-Antifibrinolytics are taken orally, as a tablet or liquid.
+Aminocaproic acid and tranexamic acid prevent the breakdown of blood clots.
+These drugs are often recommended before dental procedures, to treat nose and mouth bleeds, and for heavy menstrual bleeding.
+Antifibrinolytics are taken by mouth, as a tablet or liquid.
 MASAC recommends that a dose of clotting factor be taken first to form a clot, then aminocaproic acid, to preserve the clot and keep it from being prematurely broken down.